Head Over Heels

 “They were going to die!”

-His expression still said one-hundred-percent cop but there was a very slight softening around his eyes and mouth.
+His expression still said one-hundred-percent cop but there was a very slight softening in his tone.
 “You should have called me,” he said.

 Maybe, she thought.
 “And you would have done what?
 They hadn’t begun the fighting yet so you couldn’t have taken the dogs off the property.
 And they were going to fight them tonight, Sawyer.”
 Even now it made her feel sick.
 “They were going to pit them against each other.
 To the death.”
 Her voice cracked a little on that but he didn’t comment as he once again bent his head and studied the gouges on her legs.